maximilianGord/city_guide/README.md

-This repository contains an GenAI project that can recommend a user a sight in a city, given the city and personal preference
+This repository contains an GenAI project that can recommend a user a sight in a city, given the location and personal preference

-The goal is to expand the project that the location of the User is enough to guide him through a new City.
+1) The next goal is to make the the conversation with a Chatbot more interactive.
+Right now the user gives fiels inputs, the programm searches for necessary information on Wikipedia and creates an answer.
+Aiming for a more chatbot like experience by using langgraph.
+2) Search on more websites.
+3) Give also a route through the city

 How to run this project